Olympus E-M5 vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-M5 does not offer wifi capability.
+In contrast, the E-M5 does not provide wifi capability.

 Both the E-M5 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The E-M5 was replaced by the Olympus E-M5 II, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 better than the Sony A7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.